 Fig 3.
 Process flow from order to invoice

 6. Supplier/vendor perspective at Supply side- Business Process

-The below figure depicts the process of procuring the material via supplier which is being managed though supplier relationship management and then manufacturing the product and finally invoicing and shipping it to the customer.
-Apart from core the other business functionalities which support the process are also explained in the figure.
+The below figure depicts the process of procuring the material via supplier which is being managed through supplier relationship management and then manufacturing the product and finally invoicing and shipping it to the customer.
+Apart from core, the other business functionalities which support the process are also explained in the figure.
 The details provided under individual steps illustrate the functionality.